s7manth/tp/docs/DeveloperGuide.md

     attributes like Name and Phone.
 This also allows the Description and Deadline objects to be created separately and allow for finer control over the codebase.

-### \[Proposed\] Undo/redo feature
+### Undo/redo feature

-#### Proposed Implementation
+#### Implementation

-The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
-It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
+The undo/redo mechanism is facilitated by `VersionedContents`.
+It extends `Contents` with an undo/redo history, stored internally as an `contentStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

-* `VersionedAddressBook#commit()` — Saves the current contact list state in its history.
+* `VersionedContent#commit()` — Saves the current content state in its history.
-* `VersionedAddressBook#undo()` — Restores the previous contact list state from its history.
+* `VersionedContent#undo()` — Restores the previous content state from its history.
-* `VersionedAddressBook#redo()` — Restores a previously undone contact list state from its history.
+* `VersionedAddressBook#redo()` — Restores a previously undone content state from its history.

-These operations are exposed in the `Model` interface as `Model#commitAddressBook()`, `Model#undoAddressBook()` and `Model#redoAddressBook()` respectively.
+These operations are exposed in the `Model` interface as `Model#commitContent()`, `Model#undoContent()` and `Model#redoContent()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedAddressBook` will be initialized with the initial contact list state, and the `currentStatePointer` pointing to that single contact list state.
+The `VersionedContent` will be initialized with the initial content state, and the `currentStatePointer` pointing to that single content state.

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
 The user executes `delete 5` command to delete the 5th person in the contact list.
-The `delete` command calls `Model#commitAddressBook()`, causing the modified state of the contact list after the `delete 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted contact list state.
+The `delete` command calls `Model#commitContent()`, causing the modified state of the content after the `delete 5` command executes to be saved in the `contentStateList`, and the `currentStatePointer` is shifted to the newly inserted content state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
 The user executes `add n/David …​` to add a new person.
-The `add` command also calls `Model#commitAddressBook()`, causing another modified contact list state to be saved into the `addressBookStateList`.
+The `add` command also calls `Model#commitContent()`, causing another modified content state to be saved into the `contentStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitAddressBook()`, so the contact list state will not be saved into the `addressBookStateList`.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitContent()`, so the content state will not be saved into the `contentStateList`.

 </div>

 Step 4.
 The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous contact list state, and restores the contact list to that state.
+The `undo` command will call `Model#undoContent()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous content state, and restores the content to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index 0, pointing to the initial AddressBook state, then there are no previous AddressBook states to restore.
-The `undo` command uses `Model#canUndoAddressBook()` to check if this is the case.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index 0, pointing to the initial content state, then there are no previous content states to restore.
+The `undo` command uses `Model#canUndoContent()` to check if this is the case.
 If so, it will return an error to the user rather
 than attempting to perform the undo.

 </div>